Em (restaurant): Reception

-In her visit to Emília in 2019, Holland of Robb Report recommended choosing à la carte dishes over the tasting menu would be a mistake, as it would not provide the full range of flavors.
+In her visit to Emília in 2019, Holland of Robb Report recommended choosing à la carte dishes over the tasting menu, as the latter would not provide the full range of flavors.
 The next year, in a review for Condé Nast Traveler, she advised sitting at the bar to watch the chefs cook the food.

 In her review for Time Out, Barberena rated Em with five stars out of five saying that Emília was "profiled in world cuisine with surprising techniques, tasteful finishing touches that are not necessarily bound to delight every palate", showing her appreciation for experiencing a variety of flavors on a plate.
 On its selection of the top twenty-three restaurants in Mexico City, the same magazine ranked Em at number fifteen in 2024.

-Guevara wrote fot The Infatuation that the plates are "high-end" and saw Em as a more-approachable restaurant than Pujol.
+Guevara wrote for The Infatuation that the plates are "high-end" and saw Em as a more-approachable restaurant than Pujol.
 The food review magazine Marco Beteta recommended the omakase options.
 Juan Carlos Gamboa of Caras said the chef's dishes "surprise with their elegance and simplicity".
 A reviewer for El Universal found the experience enjoyable and the flavors intense.
 Zachary Rabinor of Travel + Leisure described the service as meticulous, an opinion shared by Natalia de la Rosa for Chilango.

 When the Michelin Guide debuted in 2024 in Mexico, it awarded 18 restaurants with Michelin stars.
 Em received one star, meaning "high-quality cooking, worth a stop".
 The guide added: "[b]oth the à la carte and the tasting menus overlap well enough ...
 Refined, bold flavors come through clearly in both".
+Martínez appeared in the Apple TV docuseries Knife Edge: Chasing Michelin Stars (2025), where he reflects that the star is a reward rather than a goal.

 Em, along with six other Michelin-starred restaurants in Mexico City, was honored by Martí Batres, the head of the Mexico City government.
 He presented the chefs with an onyx statuette as a token of appreciation for their role in promoting tourism in the city.
 The statuette's design is inspired by the pre-Hispanic sculpture The Young Woman of Amajac, in recognition of the significant contributions of indigenous women to national and international gastronomy.